 The vocal ensemble Blue Heron has been acclaimed by The Boston Globe as “one of the Boston music community’s indispensables” and hailed by Alex Ross in The New Yorker for the “expressive intensity” of its interpretations.
 Combining a commitment to vivid live performance with the study of original source materials and historical performance practices, Blue Heron ranges over a wide repertoire, including 15th-century English and Franco-Flemish polyphony, Spanish music between 1500 and 1600, and neglected early 16th-century English music, especially the unique repertory of the Peterhouse partbooks, copied c.
 1540 for Canterbury Cathedral.
-The ensemble also regularly performs earlier and later music, including a concert version of Guillaume de Machaut’s Remede de Fortune to a collaboration with A Far Cry featuring Gabriel Fauré’s Requiem and Le Cantiques des Cantiques for twelve voices by Jean-Yves Daniel-Lesur, composed in 1952.
+The ensemble also regularly performs earlier and later music, from a concert version of Guillaume de Machaut’s Remede de Fortune to a collaboration with A Far Cry featuring Gabriel Fauré’s Requiem and Le Cantiques des Cantiques for twelve voices by Jean-Yves Daniel-Lesur, composed in 1952, and in 2020 Blue Heron will perform Devran (2017) by Boston’s own Mehmet Ali Sanlıkol.

-Beginning in 2019 Blue Heron will issue a series of recordings of 15th-century music, including the complete songs of Johannes Ockeghem.
-Also in preparation is the world premiere complete recording of Cipriano de Rore’s first book of madrigals (1542), for which Jessie Ann Owens (University of California, Davis) and Blue Heron won the 2015 Noah Greenberg Award from the American Musicological Society; the 2-CD set will be out in the fall of 2019.
+Beginning in 2019 Blue Heron will issue a series of recordings of 15th-century music, including a 2-CD set of the songs of Johannes Ockeghem; Volume I, to be released on November 1, 2019, is the first CD resulting from Ockeghem@600, the ensemble’s project to perform the complete works of Johannes Ockeghem.
+Also released in the fall of 2019 is the world premiere complete recording of Cipriano de Rore’s first book of madrigals (1542), for which Jessie Ann Owens (University of California, Davis) and Blue Heron won the 2015 Noah Greenberg Award from the American Musicological Society.

 Blue Heron presents a subscription series in Cambridge.
 The ensemble has appeared at the Boston Early Music Festival; in New York City at Music Before 1800, The Cloisters (Metropolitan Museum of Art), and the 92nd Street Y; at The Library of Congress, the National Gallery of Art, and Dumbarton Oaks in Washington, D.C.; in California at the Berkeley Early Music Festival and Festival Mozaic in San Luis Obispo; in Chicago, Cleveland, Milwaukee, Philadelphia, Pittsburgh, St. Louis, and Seattle; for a visit of His Holiness the Dalai Lama to the Massachusetts Institute of Technology; and in the UK in Cambridge and London.
 Blue Heron has been ensemble in residence at the Center for Early Music Studies at Boston University and at Boston College.
 In 2015 the ensemble embarked on a long-term project to perform the complete works of Johannes Ockeghem (c.
 1420-1497); entitled Ockeghem@600, it will wind up in the 2020-21 season, just in time to commemorate the composer’s circa-600th birthday.